Highly Migratory Species

 - Sunset Marina, Ocean City

-- Catch cards can also be downloaded at http://dnr.maryland.gov/fisheries/Pages/coastal/tagging.aspx
+- Catch cards can also be downloaded at dnr.maryland.gov/fisheries/pages/coastal/tagging.aspx

-- For an angler to sell, barter, or trade sharks or shark parts.
+- To sell, barter, or trade sharks or shark parts.